The Best TV Shows and Movies To Watch While Social Distancing | TV Guide

-Our staff has curated a number of lists that will help you figure out exactly what to watch while social distancing, including educational programs that will help you understand pandemics and the virus itself.
+Our staff has curated a number of recommendation lists to help you figure out what to watch while social distancing, including educational programs that will help you understand pandemics and the virus itself.
 So whether you're looking for a new stand-up special that will make you laugh, or a sci-fi series that will allow you to escape your own life for a little while, the comprehensive list below features a bit of everything to help you get through this.
-You can also sign up for our daily recommendations newsletter.
+You can also sign up for our daily recommendations newsletter to keep the recommendations coming.
 And remember, wash your hands!

 Helpful Shows to Watch If You're Nervous About Coronavirus